 In cases where we are instructed to collect several debts for one client, we may be able to offer fixed fees based on the value of the debt with a very nominal fee in the unlikely event of non-recovery.

-Legal aid is no longer available to sue for a debt or to pursue bankruptcy.
-Our Dispute Resolution Team can assist you in claiming payment through the County Court but if you already have a Judgment and want to make the debtor bankrupt, we can still assist.
+Our Dispute Resolution Team can assist you in claiming payment through the County Court but if you already have a Judgment we can assist.

-Our Debt Team is supervised by Ben Barber who has 17 years experience and qualified as a Solicitor in 2003.
-The team has a Solicitor with 17 years experience and a paralegal with 38 years experience.
+Our Debt Team is supervised by Ben Barber who has over 20 years experience and qualified as a Solicitor in 2003.
+The team has two Solicitors with over 20 years experience.